About Our Plants - Maturities We Offer

 Left: H. 'Sum and Substance' after two years of growth.
 Right: H. 'Pandora's Box' after one and two years of growth.

-These Advanced Starers are generally grown in biodegradable Elle pots.
-The slight porosity of the paper Elle pot allows more air to get into the roots, leading to faster growth and larger root size.
+These Advanced Starters are generally grown in biodegradable Elle pots.
+The slight porosity of the paper Elle pot allows more air to get into the roots for better root development and faster growth.

 NOTE: LIMITED AVAILABILITY - NOT AVAILABLE EVERY YEAR.
 The Mature Divisions below are almost always started from our Starter (TC) or Advanced Starters (disease-free lab-grown plants) and grown outdoors in our carefully maintained nurseries.
 Employees wear sanitized shoes, and garden tools are sterilized for use at specific growing locations only.
 The deep soil is a well-amended combination of manure, wood waste, organic matter, and coarse sand.
 We remove foliage in the late fall, and may sometimes ship plants in this condition later in the season.